Session Management

 To quit a single session:

-To the right of the session that you wish to force quit, click the Quit button.
+- Select the row of the session that you wish to quit.

 In some rare cases, it might be necessary to force quit sessions.
 Typically, this is done when a session is not responding to inputs and may be part of a larger troubleshooting effort.